antonsolomko/snooker-andy/README.md

 There are three types of games, depending on their importance and effect on ratings:

-* **Major ranking** games have "full" impact on ratings.
+* **Major ranking** games have full impact on ratings.
-It is assumed that the result matters for both opponents and thus they do their best to win every frame.
+It is assumed that the result of such game is important and thus both opponents do their best to win every frame.
 Most tournaments are major ranking.

-* **Minor ranking** games have twice smaller effect on ratings than major ranking ones.
+* **Minor ranking** games have twice smaller effect on ratings than major ranking games.
-Rating changes for minor ranking games are "discounted" by the factor 0.5 compared to those observed after a major ranking game.
+All rating changes caused by minor ranking games are "discounted" by half.
 In other words, winning two *minor* frames have the same effect on ratings than winning one *major* frame.
-Friendly matches as well as some nonimportant tournaments are minor ranking events.
+Friendly matches as well as some small tournaments are minor ranking events.
-Under normal circumstances it is recommended to give preference to this type of games as long as players try to win.
+Under normal circumstances, it is recommended to give preference to this type of games, as long as players try to win.

 * **Non ranking** games do not affect ratings at all.
-This type should be only used if players do not try to win or play not as they would normally do so that the outcome does not adequately represent their real abilities.
+This type should be only used if players do not try to win or play not as they would normally do, so that the outcome does not adequately represent their real abilities.

 #### Guest players

 Players that are not members of an academy ("guest" players) are not ranked.
-Games where unranked players take part do not affect ratings.
+Any games where unranked players take part do not affect ratings.

 #### Frequecy restriction